Most Expensive Pittsburgh Neighborhoods

 Also of interest is that Pittsburgh has more people living here who work in computers and math than 95% of the places in the US.

 Not only is Pittsburgh a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-This makes it a good place to live for young singles in their 20s and 30s and who have undergraduate or graduate degrees and are starting their professional careers.
-Although Pittsburgh is a large city, this demographic is significant enough that young professionals will find many others like themselves here, with really good opportunities for friendships, recreation, romance, and more.
+That’s because Pittsburgh is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
+This makes Pittsburgh a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+In fact, Pittsburgh is one of the top larger cities in America for educated single professionals to flock.

-The citizens of Pittsburgh are very well educated compared to the average community in the nation: 37.18% of adults in Pittsburgh have a bachelor's degree or even advanced degree.
+The education level of Pittsburgh citizens is very high relative to the national average among all cities (21.84%): 37.18% of adults in Pittsburgh have a bachelor's degree or even advanced degree.

 The per capita income in Pittsburgh in 2010 was $27,435, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $109,740 for a family of four.
 However, Pittsburgh contains both very wealthy and poor people as well.